viglesiasce/EucaLobo/README.md

-# ElasticWolf
+# EucaLobo

-ElasticWolf is an application for managing Amazon Web Services resources with a simple and easy to use client-side UI.
+EucaLobo is an application for managing Eucalyptus resources with a simple and easy to use client-side UI.

-This project started as a fork of ElasticFox but most of the code has been rewritten since then.
-It adds support for the GovCloud region, much better VPC support, and many other enhancements.
-It is also packaged with all necessary tools and utilities to deal with private and public keys and SSL certificates.
-In short, it provides everything for an AWS user to get going without using the command line tools.
+This project is a fork of ElasticWolf with URLs replaced to point at a Eucalyptus install.

-In addition, it integrates well with the AWS command line tools such that the user can easily configure both ElasticWolf and the CLI to work together.
+In addition, it integrates well with the AWS command line tools such that the user can easily configure both EucaLobo and the CLI to work together.

-The project has been supported by the Global Public Sector sales team of AWS to provide a better customer experience when using the new GovCloud (ITAR-compliant) AWS region.
-GovCloud is not currently supported by the AWS Console.
-However, it is designed to work with all regions, so please file bugs if you find problems in any region.

-The Windows version of the tool is packaged with openssl for generating keys and ssh clients for accessing Linux instances.
+## Setting up for Eucalyptus

+   * To download the ElasticWolf project from the GitHub repository:

+     git clone git://github.com/aws-ew-dev/ElasticWolf.git

 ## Testing On Mac OS X